 enabled with a username and password combination.

 realm_name: the organization's name (for display purposes).

-realm_icon: the URI of the organization's icon (usually a logo).
+realm_icon: the URI of the organization's logo as a square image,

 realm_description: HTML description of the organization, as configured by

 Please note that not all of these attributes are guaranteed to appear in a

 - This endpoint has evolved over time, so responses from older Zulip servers